Here is the brief summarized debate of whether SIMD vectors should have operator== return a SIMD vector or a boolean

 - using explicit functions looks quite ugly for basic math stuff

-Fourth Option: Implicitly Convert a simd<bool>
+Fourth Option: Implicitly Convert a simd<bool> to bool

 IMO just horrible